Your shopping basket

 Natrue

-• Synthetic fragrances and dyes, petrochemicals and sodium laureth sulfate are prohibited.
+• Synthetic fragrances and dyes, petrochemicals, and Sodium Laureth Sulfate prohibited

-• Sustainability report or product lifecycle impact study mandatory
+• Sustainability report or mandatory product life cycle impact study

-• Limitations on the maximum percentage of ingredients of natural origin (15 to 20%)
+• Limitations on the maximum percentage of natural ingredients (15 to 20%)

-• Existing synthetic preservatives in their natural state are authorized: why not use their natural equivalents?
+• Existing synthetic preservatives authorized in their natural state: why not use their natural equivalents?

 • Authorized palm oil derivatives